YorkieDev/LMStudioWebUI/README.md

 2. Save it to a location on your computer that you can easily access.

 ### For Mobile Users
+This works out of the box on Android devices.
+For iOS you need to open the file in Microsoft Edge or another browser.
+Safari/Chrome do not work.
 There are several ways to get the `lmstudiowebui.html` file on your mobile device:

 1. **Direct Download**: